steveaq/steveaq.github.io/pages/about.md

   </div>
 </div>

-Join me as we explore the world of football analytics, uncover hidden trends, and share our excitement for the game.
+Join me as we explore the world of football analytics, uncover trends, and share our excitement for the game.
 I firmly believe that understanding the data behind football can enhance your overall football experience.

-Get ready to dive deep into football analytics with a personal touch.
-Pitch IQ is here to bring you a fresh and insightful take on the beautiful game we all love.
-Let's embark on this journey together.

 If you have any further questions or require additional assistance, please feel free to reach out.